 With Media Asset Capital he has provided strategic advice and diligence for many blue chip clients, including but not limited to Autodesk, Francisco Partners, Hitachi, Vislink as well as numerous banks, Private Equity and VC funds.

-Jeff has more than 20 years leading start-ups and public companies, launching innovative cloud, SaaS, consumer electronics and consumer-facing businesses.
-As part of these efforts, he has worked closely with Accenture, Microsoft, Samsung, Best Buy, ESPN, Amazon, Adobe and IBM, among others, to build and market paradigm-shift initiatives.
-His leadership and strategy experience includes managing all aspects of marketing, product management, corporate development/M&A and finance.
+Jeff Allen is the Senior Vice President of Business and Corporate Development for Brightcove, Inc. Jeff has more than 20 years leading start-ups and public companies, launching innovative cloud, SaaS, consumer electronics and consumer-facing businesses.
+As part of these efforts, he has worked closely with Accenture, Microsoft, Samsung, Best Buy, ESPN, Amazon, Adobe and IBM, among others, to build and market paradigm-shifting initiatives.
+His leadership and strategy experiences include managing all aspects of marketing, product management, corporate development/M&A and finance.

 Jeff is an expert in scalable architectures and cloud-based UX, and specializes in the application of sensors, video, and animation technologies to media and entertainment, finance and telco industries.